 In the morning light, steam engines are always enjoyable to watch as the sun plays with the steam exhaust off the side.

-The train backed in to the boarding area.
-It consisted of Southern Railway 2-8-0 154, MSOR gondola 51516, Southern boxcar 10048 KXHR 9, Georgia Railroad boxcar 2614, Laurinburg and Southern caboose 11, coach "Trustworthy, coach "Intrepid", coach "Resilient", concession car "Resourceful", coach "Steadfast" and Gulf and Ohio SW1500 2241, formerly Reading Railroad.
-We all boarded the rear coach and after a safety meeting inside the car, we were told that there would befree food and drink inside the concession car at our leisure.
+The train reversed into the boarding area.
+It consisted of Southern Railway 2-8-0 154, MSOR gondola 51516, Southern boxcar 10048 KXHR 9 (built by Pullman in 1938), Georgia Railroad boxcar 2614, Laurinburg and Southern caboose 11, coach "Trustworthy" (originally Reading Railroad built by Harlan and Hollingsworth in the 1930s), coach "Intrepid" (originally Reading Railroad built by Harlan and Holllingsworth in the 1930s), coach "Resilient" (originally Reading Railroad built by Harlan and Hollingsworth in the 1930s), concession car "Resourceful" (originally Reading Railroad built by Harlan and Hollingsworth in the 1930s), coach 9119 "Steadfast" (originally Reading Railroad 862 built by Harlan and Hollingsworth in 1932) and Gulf and Ohio SW1500 2241, formerly Reading Railroad 2769 built by Electro-Motive Division in 1969).
+We all boarded the rear coach and after a safety meeting inside the car, were told that there would be free food and drink inside the concession car at our leisure.
 We left at 8:15 AM to start our day photographing Southern 154.

 Views along the Tennessee River on a beautiful morning.